LeePedersen/beep-boop/README.md

 _Input:_
 _Output: I'm sorry Dave, I can't do that_

-_For input that isn't an integer, program returns a beep with the same number of e's as the input length, and something involving their name_
+_For input that isn't an integer, program returns a beep with twice the amount of e's as the input length, and something involving their name_
 _Input: george, cats_
-_Output: beeeep you George_
+_Output: beeeep_

 ## Support and Contact Details